 Connect on a Personal Level

-There’s nothing wrong with getting to know your boss as a person, as long as you don’t act too chummy.
-You don’t need to become BFFs, but you do want to have an amicable working relationship.
+There’s nothing wrong with getting to know your boss as a person, as long as you don’t act too friendly.
+You don’t need to become BFFs, but you want an amicable working relationship.
 Taking the time to learn about your boss as an individual is another way to show that you’re invested in this job.
 Some ways to connect with your boss include:

 - Asking about their passions and hobbies